bio-miga/MiGA-Docker/installing-docker/installing-docker-for-mac-os.md

 # Installing Docker for Mac OS

 Before installing Docker Desktop in your Mac computer, you must make sure that your system meets the minimum requirements outlined below.
-These requiremnets depend on the CPU installed in yor computer.
+These requirements depend on the CPU installed in your computer.
 Refer to the Docker installation instructions at https://docs.docker.com/desktop/mac/install/ if the instructions below still leave you wondering.

 ## Mac with Intel processor requirements: